superbrothers/kubernetes-docs/kubectl_create_deployment.md

 ## kubectl create deployment

-Create a deployment with the specified name.
+Create a deployment with the specified name

 ### Synopsis